 Add It to Pasta Salad

 Conversely, you can extend your leftovers by making it into a pasta salad.
-One lonely chicken breast can be diced and mixed with a combo of celery, grapes, pecans, and extra mayo and then mixed with some cooked & cooled pasta.
+One lonely chicken breast can be diced and mixed with a combo of celery, grapes, pecans, and mayo and then mixed with some cooked & cooled pasta.
 Transforming that ‘serves-one’ chicken breast into a completely different meal for everyone.
 You could also do beans, corn, and Pico de Gallo.
 Heck – our favorite Southwest Pasta salad is traditionally made with leftover chicken in it (I just prefer it plain).

 Throw on a Pizza

 I always seem to have a frozen 4-cheese or a pepperoni in my freezer for ‘I-am-too-tired-to-cook’ emergencies.
 Sure.
-Ready-made pizza dough would be better to stash, but I don’t always have that option.
+Ready-made pizza dough would be better to stash, but I don’t always have that option living up north.
 Anyway … you can jazz up a boring frozen pizza with any — and I mean ANY — leftover.
 Meatloaf?
 Throw it on!
 Sausage and peppers?
 Throw it on!
 Grilled Greek chicken and some olives?
 Throw it on!
 Heck – throw the chickpeas on there, too!
 Everything works on a pizza.

 Create a Bagel Sandwich